What is geothermal energy?

 See further information: www.allesoveraardwarmte.nl

-By 2030 The Netherlands wants to have cut its CO2 emissions in halve compared to 1990.
+By 2030, the Netherlands wants to halve its CO2 emissions compared to 1990.
 This means that by 2030 a total of 1.5 million existing homes must be heated through the use of sustainable energy.
-To realise a sustainable energy supply it is necessary that residents and companies use less energy and furthermore utilise more sustainable sources for energy, heating and cooling.
+To realise a sustainable energy supply, it is necessary that residents and companies use less energy and furthermore utilise more sustainable sources for energy, heating and cooling.

 Geothermal energy offers sustainable, renewable heat.
 Geothermal energy is a heat source that releases hardly any CO2, which is why this source of energy contributes to making the Dutch energy system more sustainable.
 It is a sustainable and reliable alternative to natural gas.
 This geothermal project contributes to achieving our climate objectives.